 - Paying off any taxes and debts related to the estate.
 The executor will have to follow relevant state laws when it comes time to notify creditors.
 It's also important for the executor to file an income tax return for the current year until the time of the decedent's death.
 For estates that are larger, the executor might also need to pay federal or state estate taxes.

 - Distributing all assets as outlined in the will.
 If the decedent did not leave a will, then the executor should use state intestacy laws.

 - Getting rid of any remaining property after everything has been distributed to the heirs.

 - Appearing on behalf of the estate in court whenever necessary.

 If you need help with understanding what a business executor does, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.